Gheorghe Avramescu

 Gheorghe Avramescu (26 January 1884 – 3 March 1945) was a Romanian Lieutenant General during World War II.
-In 1945, he was arrested by the NKVD on the Slovakian front and died in custody the next day.
+In 1945, he died in Slovakia during a German air attack, while under the arrest of the NKVD.

 Early life

-Avramescu was born Botoșani on 26 January 1884, and attended the A. T. Laurian National College between 1898 and 1906.
+Avramescu was born Botoșani on 26 January 1884, the son of farmers Vasile and Aglaia Avramescu.
+He attended the A. T. Laurian High School between 1898 and 1906.
 He then enrolled in the Military School of Infantry and Cavalry in Bucharest, graduating in 1908 with the rank of second lieutenant, and being promoted to first lieutenant in 1911.
 After serving in the Second Balkan War in 1913, he was admitted to the Higher War School, and promoted to captain in 1915.